-As soon as you start working for somebody else, also if you are a student, several rules apply.
-Even if there is no written contract or agreement!
+As soon as you start working for somebody else, also if you're abroad or a student, several rules apply.
+The sort of contract you negotiate depends on the employment relationship.
+Even if there is no written contract or agreement some rules already apply.

 On this page